Optimal General Matchings: Structure and properties of a basic canonical path

 We say that a vertex $v$ is {\bf odd w.r.t. $M$} if $deg_{M}(v) +1 \in B(v)$ and {\bf even w.r.t. $M$} otherwise.
 We will often omit $M$ and say that a vertex $v$ is odd (even) if it is odd (even) w.r.t. $M$.
 We will also say that a vertex $v$ is odd (even) w.r.t. $\S$ if it is odd (even) w.r.t. $M\oplus \S$.

-For any canonical path $\S$ of $M$ we will also assume that if any vertex $v$ is in $D$, then it is in $D_+$.
+For any canonical path $\S$ w.r.t. $M$ we will also assume that if any vertex $v$ is in $D$, then it is in $D_+$.
 That is because the case when $v\in D_-$ is completely symmetrical, so we will avoid repeating each argument twice.

 Now let us state the following observation which is a consequence of the definition of a $B$-matching of neighbouring type.